Banat Swabians: Romania

-In 1965, Nicolae Ceauşescu came to power in Romania.
+In 1965, Nicolae Ceaușescu came to power in Romania.
 At first he opened the country to the West, but by the end of the 1970s, he had become ultra-nationalistic and an opponent of all ethnic minorities.
 Under his rule, any Banat Swabian who chose to emigrate had to pay a bounty of more than a thousand marks (depending on age and education) for a permanent emigration visa.
 Still, thousands of Banat Swabians left each year into the 1980s.
 An economic crisis of the communist state, as well as a rumor concerning a village destruction project, caused some 200,000 to flee Romania.

 After Ceaușescu's fall in 1989 and German Reunification in 1990, almost all the remaining Banat Germans in Romania left for Germany.
 As a consequence, the ethnic German population in Romania is greatly reduced.
 Some are returning, generally entrepreneurs with economic ambitions supported by the German non-returnable grants for development projects outside Germany.
 Some former Banat Swabians now have a renewed desire to return to their long-time home, but most had to sell their property when they left and have no home to return to.

 Of the 750,000 ethnic Germans who once lived in Romania, less than one-tenth of that number remain today.
 Only in cities with large populations is there still a functioning German cultural life, usually aided by uninterrupted Romanian State subsidies and help from ethnic Romanians.
 Still, the Allgemeine Deutsche Zeitung is a thriving weekly paper, and the German State Theater in Timișoara (Deutsches Staatstheater Temeswar), subsidized by the Romanian government, produces permanent theatre shows.
 In Timișoara and Arad, there are German-language primary and secondary schools, attended mostly by Romanian students.
 The remaining ethnic Germans (including Banat Swabians) in Romania are represented in politics by the DFDR or Demokratisches Forum der Deutschen in Rumänien (Democratic Forum of Germans in Romania).